Austentatious: West End transfer

 They transferred to the Piccadilly Theatre for a West End run in 2017, and have since performed in a number of West End venues, adding Shearing to the cast, including the Fortune Theatre from February 2019.
 They have performed two 30-minute shows on BBC Radio 4, and have performed in McEwan Hall, the largest space at the festival, during the Fringe.

 A further residency at the Fortune Theatre was announced for February to July 2020.
 The residency was cut short after West End theatres shut as part of the COVID-19 lockdown.
 On 29 August 2020, they performed a one-off outdoor show in Streatham.

-From November 2022, the show has occupied a weekly residency at the Arts Theatre that ran throughout 2023 with a summer break.
+From November 2022, the show occupied a weekly residency at the Arts Theatre that ran throughout 2023 with a summer break.
 This residency was extended from January 2024 to July 2024.

-From March 2025, the show has a weekly residency every Monday at the Vaudeville Theatre that is set to last until July 2025.
+From March 2025, the show had a weekly residency every Monday at the Vaudeville Theatre that was set to last until July 2025.